 When Lockheed Martin was selected to upgrade the US Air Force’s C-5 Galaxy fleet, Delta Sigma Company was asked to develop an automated alignment positioning tool to ensure the correct alignment of the new stronger engine pylons that were included with the C-5M design.

 The solution developed by Delta Sigma utilized a machine vision-based system similar to the alignment system developed for the F-22 Raptor fuselage mate project.
 As you can probably imagine, when you have four very powerful jet engines attached to the bottom of your wing, it is highly advantageous to have all four of them pointing in exactly the same direction.
 When you are replacing the engine pylons on 40-year-old aircraft with newer, bigger, and much stronger engine pylons the challenges in achieving the ideal alignment are numerous and complex.

-Removing the old pylon lugs leaves the wing full of holes in the very high stress locations where you do not want any unnecessary holes.
-That is followed by replacing the lugs with newly design pylon lugs that cover a larger area, maximize use of all pre-existing holes, and ultimately allows us to end up with four sets of pylon lugs that are perfectly aligned so that when the engine mate occurs, all engines will be properly oriented.
+Removing the old pylon lugs leaves the wing full of holes in very high-stress locations where you do not want any unnecessary holes.
+That is followed by replacing the lugs with newly designed pylon lugs that cover a larger area, maximize the use of all pre-existing holes, and ultimately allow us to end up with four sets of pylon lugs that are perfectly aligned so that when the engine mate occurs, all engines will be properly oriented.